Las Galeras Peninsula De Samana, Dominican Republic Travel Guide

 Las Galeras offers unique tranquility and beauty, extending beyond the main attractions.

 Playa Ermitaño: AN impressive, remote beach accessible only by boat or a very challenging hike.
-It offers unspoiled beauty and tranquility.
+It offers unspoiled beauty and peace.
 Playa Colorado is another secluded, less-visited beach.

-Small, unnamed coves along the coastline require local knowledge to find.
+Small, unnamed coves by the coast require local knowledge to find.
 These provide private swimming and snorkeling spots.

-Las Galeras is ideal for uncovering quieter, less-traveled parts of the existing area.
+Las Galeras is great for uncovering quieter, less-traveled parts of the existing area.
 This includes exploring local ranches or less-traveled sections of the Samana Peninsula for different perspectives on rural life.

 Sunscreen, hats, and sunglasses are a must.
 The Caribbean sun is strong, even when it's cloudy.